calebhendrickson/MEAN-ECommerce-App/README.md

-E-Commerce shopping application version 1.0 where users can create an account, browse products and add/remove them from/to their shopping cart.
+# MEAN Stack E-Commerce shopping application version 1.0
+Users can create an account, browse products and add/remove them from/to their shopping cart.

 Unique functionality: Administrator accounts can upload, delete, and create products from within the application.